 On July 9, 2004, the Massachusetts legislature enacted Chapter 169 of the Acts of 2004 entitled "An Act Relative To The Financial Stability of Springfield."
 Under Chapter 169, there is an established Finance Control Board (FCB) vested with comprehensive authority over all of the City's finances, including appropriations, borrowings, transfers of funds, and municipal spending authorizations.
 Chapter 169 also established a \$52 million trust fund subject to the control of the Commonwealth's Secretary of Administration and Finance ("the Secretary") from which interest-free loans may be disbursed to the City from time to time on terms and conditions determined by the FCB and approved by the Secretary.
-For at least fiscal years 2005 and 2006, the City expects to be dependant upon loans from the trust fund to offset its budgetary deficits.
-At June 30, 2005 the City has drawn down \$21 million from the trust fund to be used as a funding source to balance its budget for fiscal year 2005.
-In addition to the interest free loan discussed above, the FCB and the Secretary have authorized working capital advances from the trust fund during fiscal year 2005 to assist the City with its cash flow requirements.
-At June 30, 2005 all of the advances have been repaid.
-In addition, administrative costs totaling approximately \$872,000 of the FCB have been funded by the Commonwealth and are due to be repaid along with the long-term loans from the trust.
+For fiscal years 2006 and 2005, the City relied upon loans from the trust fund to offset its budgetary deficits.
+At June 30, 2006 the City has drawn down \$23 million from the trust fund to be used as a funding source to balance its budget through fiscal year 2006.
+In addition to the interest free loan discussed above, the FCB and the Secretary have authorized working capital advances from the trust fund during fiscal year 2006 to assist the City with its cash flow requirements.
+At June 30, 2006 all of the advances have been repaid.
+In addition, administrative costs totaling approximately \$2,889,000 of the FCB have been funded by the Commonwealth and are due to be repaid along with the long-term loans from the trust.